slipperyduckza/TRAYLOCKER/README.md

 - Settings persistence between application restarts
 - Automatic startup option for Windows boot
 - Clean, minimal interface
+- GIMP images for AppIcon (icon.png) and LockIcon so you can create your own

 ## Requirements
 - Python 3.x
 - pystray